 When to Use an Alternative

-- Sellers on a budget: Whitebox provides no pricing transparency to outsiders, but judging by the deluxe services included in partnership, it’s safe to assume that it’s not the most budget-friendly fulfillment option.
+- Sellers on a budget: Whitebox provides no pricing transparency to outsiders, but judging by the deluxe services included, it’s safe to assume that it’s not the most budget-friendly fulfillment option.
 For frugal Amazon sellers, we recommend managing FBA on your own.

-- Oversized, heavy, fragile, or high-value products: Other fulfillment partners, such as Red Stag, have a business model tailored to special-handling needs, so your shipping discounts will be deeper and your fulfillment fees reduced.
-Plus, it guarantees 100% accuracy and zero shrinkage, which is especially important when dealing in delicate and/or valuable goods.
+- Oversized, heavy, fragile, or high-value products: Other fulfillment partners, such as Red Stag, have business models tailored to special-handling needs, so your shipping discounts will be deeper and your fulfillment fees reduced.
+Plus, Red Stag guarantees 100% accuracy and zero shrinkage, which is especially important when dealing in delicate and/or valuable goods.

 - Well-established businesses: If your operation is developed to the point of having its own logistics and/or staff in place, Whitebox’s high costs likely won’t be worthwhile.
 Similarly, if you’re able to mitigate the time and expenses involved in running your own store personally, a more standard fulfillment partner will be a better choice for you—we recommend ShipBob.

 - Multichannel sellers: Whitebox has the infrastructure to handle multichannel sales, and its services can be applied to any sales channel.
-But for small businesses, it isn’t the best choice unless Amazon is your primary marketplace.
-For small-scale merchants who focus their business on other selling platforms (such as their own website) but still want to reach Amazon customers, we recommend using FBM (Fulfillment by Merchant) through ShipBob.
+But for small businesses, it isn’t the best choice—unless Amazon is your primary marketplace.
+For small-scale merchants focusing their business on other selling platforms (such as their own website) but still wanting to reach Amazon customers, we recommend using FBM (Fulfillment by Merchant) through ShipBob.

 - Startups and young businesses: The 1,000-order minimum required to use Whitebox’s services prohibits many nascent businesses from working with them.
-ShipBob has no minimum requirements to get started, and even offers a Growth Plan to help boost stores selling less than 400 orders per month.
+ShipBob has no minimum requirements to get started and even offers a Growth Plan to help boost stores selling fewer than 400 orders per month.